raspberrypilearning/comic-character/en/step_2.md

 --- task ---

-Create a function to navigate to the next slide.
+Create a function to navigate to the next slide when users click the `>` button.

 --- code ---
 ---